Community-Scale Solar

 What is Community Solar?

-Community solar projects are typically built on small- to medium-sized parcels of land, up to 50 acres.
+Community solar projects are typically built on small to medium-sized parcels of land, ranging from 1 to 50 acres.

-Using a subscription model, community solar provides homeowners, renters, and businesses equal access to the economic and environmental benefits of solar energy generation regardless of the physical attributes or ownership of their home or business.
+Using a subscription model, community solar provides homeowners, renters, and businesses with equal access to the economic and environmental benefits of solar energy generation, regardless of their physical attributes or ownership of their home or business.

-Community solar expands access to solar energy to everyone, while building a stronger, distributed, and more resilient electric grid.
+Community solar expands access to solar energy for everyone, while building a stronger, more distributed, and resilient electric grid.

 How Does it Work?